lukeSky3434/fronius-energy/README.md

 Access PV live logs using the Fronius Solar API V1.

 Java programm which reads the current power production of the fronius symo inverter.
-It also reads the daily energy productions.
+It also reads and logs the daily energy productions.

 If the production is over the POWER.THRESHOLD value, it switches on the component Shelly PLUG-S - if it goes down under the threshold, it switches the component off.